All Products

 MaxCompute:Configure storage tiers for storage resources

-In terms of tiered storage, MaxCompute supports three storage tiers: standard storage, infrequent access (IA) storage, and long-term storage.
+MaxCompute supports three storage tiers: standard storage, infrequent access (IA) storage, and long-term storage.
 By default, data is stored at the standard storage tier.
-You can specify IA storage or long-term storage as the storage tier for a specific table or partition based on the data access frequency.
-This way, cold and hot data are separately stored, and data storage costs are reduced.
+Based on how frequently you need to access the data, you can specify the storage tier for a specific table or partition as either IA or long-term.
+This way, cold (infrequently accessed) and hot (frequently accessed) data are separately stored, reducing data storage costs.

 Apply for the use of the feature